RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/cp/cp-4.1.md

 ## Control Statement

+The organization coordinates contingency plan testing with organizational elements responsible for related plans.

+## Control Objective

-Coordinate contingency plan testing with organizational elements responsible for related plans.
+Determine if the organization coordinates contingency plan testing with organizational elements responsible for related plans.

 ## Control guidance

-Plans related to contingency planning for organizational systems include Business Continuity Plans, Disaster Recovery Plans, Continuity of Operations Plans, Crisis Communications Plans, Critical Infrastructure Plans, Cyber Incident Response Plans, and Occupant Emergency Plans.
-Coordination of contingency plan testing does not require organizations to create organizational elements to handle related plans or to align such elements with specific plans.
-However, it does require that if such organizational elements are responsible for related plans, organizations coordinate with those elements.
+Plans related to contingency plans for organizational information systems include, for example, Business Continuity Plans, Disaster Recovery Plans, Continuity of Operations Plans, Crisis Communications Plans, Critical Infrastructure Plans, Cyber Incident Response Plans, and Occupant Emergency Plans.
+This control enhancement does not require organizations to create organizational elements to handle related plans or to align such elements with specific plans.
+It does require, however, that if such organizational elements are responsible for related plans, organizations should coordinate with those elements.

-## Control assessment-objective

-contingency plan testing is coordinated with organizational elements responsible for related plans.